 Because of in-service events or anomalies on aircraft, it may be necessary to obtain aircraft or engine downloadable data.
 In some cases, the analysis of data is required prior to returning the aircraft to service following an event.
 The data most commonly obtained, while not limited to those listed, is as follows:

-Line Replaceable Unit (LRU) removal for off-aircraft download
+Line Replaceable Unit (LRU) removal for off-aircraft download - Approval

-Line Replaceable Unit (LRU) on-aircraft download
+Line Replaceable Unit (LRU) on-aircraft download - Approval

 Removal of Quick Access Recorder (QAR) media

-Digital Flight Data Recorder (DFDR) on-aircraft download
+Digital Flight Data Recorder (DFDR) on-aircraft download - Approval

 LEAP-1A/1B Engine Electronic Control (EEC) Download